The Malaspina Naturalists typically host 6-8 invited speakers each year, usually on the 3rd or 4th Thursday of each month, from September through May.

-- Speaker meetings are usually held at United Church Trinity Hall (see the map).
+- Speaker meetings are usually held at Trinity Hall United Church (see the map).

 Our meetings are a great way to meet new people and learn interesting things.